kleber-costa/nodeapp-github-actions/README.md

 ```DOCKERHUB_USER``` receives as a value your username in the docker hub.
 ```DOCKERHUB_TOKEN``` receives as value the access token generated in the docker hub.

+See this official documentation on how to [configure a Github repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets), if you have any questions about how to do.

+### Running Github Actions over develop branch

+#### Node.js test application

+Make something changes to README.md or any other file that doesn't interrupt the application or test flow, make it in the develop branch, and push the code.
+Follow Github Actions and check that the tests will run on the nodeapp-test.yml and node-version.yml files that are inside .github/workflows

+### Running Github Actions over main branch

+#### Build, packages, and sends the artifact to the docker registry

+The first step is changing the repository reference line on the docker-build.yml, you must configure your docker repository on this last line of file.

+Make something changes to README.md or any other file that doesn't interrupt the application or test flow, make it in the main branch, and push the code.
+Follow Github Actions and check that the workload will run on the docker-build.yml file that are inside .github/workflows.